googleinterns/step180-2020/README.md

 - A Cloud SQL instance running PostgreSQL
 - An App Engine setup for a Node JS service

 Open your datastore in Google Cloud, create a collection named `secrets`, then create an entry with the database variables according to [the official docs](https://cloud.google.com/sql/docs/postgres/connect-app-engine-standard?hl=es-419#node.js).

+Whenever you've created the datastore entry with the secrets, please take the Document ID from Datastore, and replace the `DATASTORE_SECRETS_KEY` at `app.yaml` file

 The project is prepared to setup secret env variables from datastore at startup.

 After that, do: